badster-git/uala-clone/README.md

+# Uala clone
-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a cloned website of Uala using NextJS.